mluisada/Housing-in-NYC/README.md

 - Data exploration, building graphs (using seaborn and matplotlib)
 - Map of NYC using Bokeh
 - Building a "search engine" where the user is asked for what type of information she is looking for.
 The output is a summary of the housing and crime situations in NYC (per borough or neighborhood).

-This is a group project from a class I took at Columbia University.